 Lightweight, sporty, and ergonomic, the Benchmade Griptilian is a classic for good reason.
 On offer in a sizable 3.45” blade or ‘Mini‘ 2.92” blade, this knife is perfect for camping, hiking, or no-nonsense EDC.
 Handle scales come in nylon or G-10.
 Grab one in drop point, tanto, or sheepsfoot blade shape.

+If you’re still thirsty for more, check out our Best Pocket Knife Brands Guide to see which of the above made the cut.
 Looking for some other Blade HQ favorites?
 Check out our review of Best Knives of 2017.

 Thanks to everyone who submitted a survey!
 Your feedback made this project possible.
 Tell us which of your knives made the list in the comments.
 What knives are on your must-have wish list?